OPMDG/opm-doc/docs/opm-core/Installation.md

 # Intallation

+## Requirements

+To install OPM, you need a 9.3 or more PostgreSQL cluster, standard compiling tools and Nagios.
+The PostgreSQL cluster and Nagios can be installed on the servers you want, and can be installed on the same server.

 ## System

 The tool "pg_config" is required, install the PostgreSQL development packages of your Linux distribution if necessary.
 We suppose that the repositories **opm-core** and **opm-wh_nagios** are stored into **/usr/local/src/opm/**.